chef/chef-web-docs/layouts/shortcodes/chef_client_bootstrap_stages.md

 </thead>
 <tbody>
 <tr class="odd">
-<td><p><strong>$ knife bootstrap</strong></p></td>
+<td><strong>$ knife bootstrap</strong></td>
-<td><p>On UNIX- and Linux-based machines: The <code>knife bootstrap</code> subcommand is issued from a workstation.
-The hostname, IP address, or FQDN of the target node is issued as part of this command.
-An SSH connection is established with the target node using port 22.
-A shell script is assembled using the chef-full.erb (the default bootstrap template), and is then executed on the target node.</p>
+<td>Enter the <code>knife bootstrap</code> subcommand from a workstation.
+Include the hostname, IP address, or FQDN of the target node as part of this command.
+Knife will establish an SSH or WinRM connection with the target node using port 22 and assemble a shell script using the chef-full.erb file, which is the default bootstrap template.</td>
-<p>On Microsoft Windows machines: The <code>knife bootstrap windows winrm</code> subcommand is issued from a workstation.
-(This command is part of the <a href="/knife_windows/">knife windows plugin</a>.)
-The hostname, IP address, or FQDN of the target node is issued as part of this command.
-A connection is established with the target node using WinRM over port 5985.
-(WinRM must be enabled with the corresponding firewall rules in place.)</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Get the install script from Chef</strong></p></td>
-<td><p>On UNIX- and Linux-based machines: The shell script that is derived from the chef-full.erb bootstrap template will make a request to the Chef website to get the most recent version of a second shell script (<code>install.sh</code>).</p>
+<td><p>The shell script that is derived from the chef-full.erb bootstrap template will make a request to the Chef website to get the most recent version of a second shell script (<code>install.sh</code>).</p>
 <p>On Microsoft Windows machines: The batch file that is derived from the windows-chef-client-msi.erb bootstrap template will make a request to the Chef website to get the .msi installer.</p></td>
 </tr>
 <tr class="odd">